-Baby boomers, if you’ve been itching to reinvent your career and do something that reflects your real talents, I hope you will do whatever is necessary to seize the opportunity.
+Baby boomers, if you’re itching to reinvent your career and do something that reflects your real talents, I hope you’ll seize the opportunity.

 Do you want your life to look the same as it does now next year?

 The study revealed that “a growing number of adults are looking at their 40s, 50s, and 60s as the right time to start fresh in an entirely new field.”

 Craving a more fulfilling and meaningful career is one area of focus during midlife adjustment.

 Entrepreneur Magazine Names Home Staging as High Growth Business